- The Washington Times - Wednesday, January 21, 2026

 The ship’s final mission wasn’t without mishaps.

-The Nimitz is set to be decommissioned this year, with its nuclear fuel being removed in Norfolk, Virginia.
-The vessel is unlikely to become a floating museum, as have scores of other retired Navy ships, including such World War II-era carriers as USS Yorktown and the USS Midway.
+The Nimitz is set to be decommissioned this year, and its nuclear fuel will be removed in Norfolk, Virginia.
+The vessel is unlikely to become a floating museum, as have scores of other retired Navy ships, including World War II-era carriers USS Yorktown and USS Midway.

 “It’s sad, but it’s one of those things.
 We knew it was going to happen, but we just didn’t know when,” Mr. Wood said.